TeamGruenbaum/ShoppingListGenerator/README.md

 <br> <br>

 ## Testing
 The application was tested manually on the operating system macOS.
+We could not find any bugs, but there stil may be some.
 <br><br>

 ## Developers